Milwen1337/PdfiumAndroid/README.md

 API is highly compatible with original version, only additional methods were created.

-# This repo was forked from [PdfiumAndroid](https://github.com/barteksc/PdfiumAndroid)
+# This repo was forked from [PdfiumAndroid](https://github.com/mhiew/PdfiumAndroid)

 The purpose is to remove old support libraries so we no longer need to use jetifier.

-It will be used with the forked [AndroidPdFViewer](https://github.com/mhiew/AndroidPdfViewer)
+It will be used with the forked [AndroidPdFViewer](https://github.com/milwen1337/AndroidPdfViewer)

+## What's new in 1.9.3
+* Update Gradle plugins and configurations
+* Update compile sdk to 36
+* Change minimum SDK to 23

 ## What's new in 1.9.2
 This is functionally the same as 1.9.1 just fixing some documentation on maven central